Integrated Valuation of Ecosystem Services and Tradeoffs

-InVEST is a family of tools to map and value the goods and services from nature which are essential for sustaining and fulfilling human life.
+InVEST is a suite of software models used to map and value the goods and services from nature that sustain and fulfill human life.

 Despite its importance, this natural capital is poorly understood, scarcely monitored, and, in many cases, undergoing rapid degradation and depletion.